VietLongTran/liamhz.github.io/md-blog/vulkan-fundamentals.md

 ```
 </details>

-The last thing to know about command buffers is that some commands that perform actions (e.g. draw) do so based on the current state set by commands since the start of the command buffer.
+Last thing!
+Some commands that perform actions (e.g. draw vertices) do so based on the current state (e.g. the currently bound array of vertices) set by commands since the start of the command buffer.
 This means that in the above code example, `cmd.draw()` will operate on the current state set by `cmd.bindVertex()` in the previous line.
 This "synchronization guarantee", that one command will finish executing before the next one starts, is usually not true.

 ## Synchronization
-GPUs are optimized for operation throughput, and because of this (with a few exceptions) **_commands are not executed in the order they were recorded in._** The first action performing command in a command buffer isn't guaranteed to finish executing before the last action command in that buffer.
+GPUs are optimized for operation throughput, and because of this (with a few exceptions) **_commands are not executed in the order they were recorded in._** The first command that performs an action in a command buffer isn't guaranteed to finish executing before the last action command in that buffer.
 The first command buffer submitted to a queue won't necessarily finish any commands before a later command buffer starts.
 The same thing applies to command buffers submitted on different queues and multiple subpasses.

 At places the Vulkan spec is confusing on this topic, but the TL;DR is that this is true unless a **synchronization object** is used (or with state setting commands within a single command buffer).

 There are a few different types of synchronization objects:

-- **Fences** (GPU to CPU sync) ---> EX: ensure there's only two rendered frames at a time in the swap chain (i.e. double buffering)
+- **Fences** (GPU to CPU sync) ---> EX: ensure there are only two rendered frames at a time in the swap chain (i.e. double buffering)

 - **Semaphores** (GPU to GPU sync across queues) ---> EX: wait for frame to finish rendering before presenting it